Good Friday Agreement: Saving lives more important than votes - Empey

 David Trimble addressed his negotiating team at Castle Buildings and told them he was going upstairs to another room to inform the chairperson of the talks, US Senator George Mitchell, that he was prepared to support the agreement.

-"David stood up either on a chair or a desk so that he could be seen in the room…he said anybody who wished to join was welcome to do so," Lord Empey said.
+"David stood up either on a chair or a desk so that he could be seen in the room… he said anybody who wished to join was welcome to do so," Lord Empey said.

 "That was an act of real leadership.
 I'll never forget it."

-"My only regret is that I think it was unfortunate that all of unionism didn't stay in [the negotiations] because I think if that had happened, we could have done even better, bearing in mind that roughly 45% of unionism was out of the room," he added.
+"My only regret is that it was unfortunate that all of unionism didn't stay in [the negotiations] because if that had happened, we could have done even better, bearing in mind that roughly 45% of unionism was out of the room," he added.

 Ian Paisley's Democratic Unionist Party (DUP) had left the talks the previous year, after Sinn Féin politicians were allowed to take part, following a ceasefire by the IRA in summer 1997.